rolsn/json-paginator/README.md

 ## Purpose
 This is a simple node.js application whose purpose is to serve JSON files like any normal web server would.
 The difference is it will also paginate the JSON into any combination of page # or count size.
+It has no extra dependencies.

 ## Use
-$ cd dir; nodejs server.js
+$nodejs server.js

 By default, any .json files within the current directory will be served.
 The entire JSON file will be returned if there are no URL parameters; if 'page' or 'count' are detected, the results will be